mwillen04/hci-studyfinder/README.md

 Maks: created class that handles connection with camera and detects when either right, left, or both hands have been raised for more then 2 seconds.
 Then uses a callback system to communicate with the frontend and add actual functionality.
 Created the homepage and quiz html pages.
+Teststed the kinetic functionality and setup the quiz question transitioning.